barryclark/jekyll-now/_posts/2017-08-10-imputing-covariance-matrices-for-multi-variate-meta-analysis.md

 * `cluster` is a vector identifying the study from which effect size estimates are drawn.
 Effects with the same value of `cluster` will be treated as correlated.
 * `r` is the assumed value(s) of the correlation between effect size estimates from each study.
 Note that `r` can also be a vector with separate values for each study.

-Here's a simple example to illustrate how the function works.
+Here is a simple example to demonstrate how the function works.
 Say that there are just three studies, contributing 2, 3, and 4 effects, respectively.
 I'll just make up some values for the effect sizes and variances:

 {% highlight r %}
 dat <- data.frame(study = rep(LETTERS[1:3], 2:4),